Lightning-AI/torchmetrics/docs/source/pages/brief_intro.rst

 TorchMetrics is a collection of Machine learning metrics for distributed, scalable PyTorch models and an easy-to-use API to create custom metrics.
 It offers:

 * Optimized for distributed-training
-* A standardized interface to increase reproducability
+* A standardized interface to increase reproducibility
 * Reduces Boilerplate
 * Distrubuted-training compatible
 * Rigorously tested